 Currently, all clouds are stood up by a single company or organization, creating a vertically integrated monopoly.
 Any competition is between entire clouds and is limited by the customer’s ability to move their data over the connectivity between clouds.
 We think an alternative model is possible, where different entities can stand up individual services within the same data center and the customer (or intermediaries acting on their behalf) can pick and choose between them.
 We call this model of having multiple landlords in a cloud an Open Cloud eXchange (OCX).

 The OCX model would enable more innovation by technology companies, enable cloud research and provide more choice to cloud consumers.
-We are developing this model in a new public cloud, the Massachusetts Open Cloud (MOC), at the Massachusetts Green High Performance Computing Center (MGHPCC) data center, which is shared between Boston University, Harvard University, the Massachusetts Institute of Technology, Northeastern University and the University of Massachusetts.
+We are developing this model in a new public cloud, the Mass Open Cloud (MOC), at the Massachusetts Green High Performance Computing Center (MGHPCC) data center, which is shared between Boston University, Harvard University, the Massachusetts Institute of Technology, Northeastern University and the University of Massachusetts.
 Some use cases being explored in the context of the MOC illustrate the potential of this model:

 - Harvard and MIT both stand up their own OpenStack cloud for students, but provide resources on-demand to the MOC that can be used by researchers that collaborate between the universities and by external users.